divadf/StreamingApp/README.md

 # StreamingApp
-Steaming App - Testing creation and maintenance of Streaming app.
+StreamingApp - Using
 Written in Node (mostly).